 Tip: Air Relax Leg Compression Massager Boots can help you recover from fatigue and manage leg pains.

-Tips in Pumping Your Air Cast
+Tips For Pumping Your Air Cast

 ● Fit the air cast pump or tube at the valves provided for it.